IceScreaM98/ML-companies-balance/README.md

 - etc.

 Each notebook generates a dataset with a certain number of features and records that depends on the type of requested analysis.
-For example, certain dataset will contain only a subset of raw features, etc.
+For example, certain datasets will contain only a subset of raw features, etc.

 In this section under the folder "Limiti01012018" there is a point map of the Italy country in order to generate the geographical heatmap of the dataset.